 During the late 1700s, Ellicott's Mills was the largest flour milling center in the region.
 Today, the quaint town in Howard County, Maryland is a fun place to visit and is known for its historic charm as well as a nice selection of antique and specialty shops and unique restaurants and cafes.

 The Goddard Space Flight Center in Greenbelt, Maryland offers many unique programs, special events and presentations that highlight Goddard's Earth and Space Science, engineering, and technology work.
 Exhibits include interactive displays and models, as well as real examples of satellites and rocket flight hardware.
-Closed Sunday and Monday.
+Closed Mondays.